 If you are an undergraduate student who was awarded a Merit-Based (or ACT & GPA-Based) Scholarship, your award will be converted to an equivalent in-state scholarship if you are reclassified as an in-state resident for tuition purposes.
 The award will be based upon your ACT scores and high school GPA at the time of admission, and its amount will be equal to the amount affiliated with your original award year.
 (December test scores from your senior year in high school will be the final scores considered for scholarship purposes.)
-If your test scores and GPA fall within the Presidential and Endowed Scholarships range, then your scholarship will be converted to the UAB Provost Award (an annual award that provides $7,000 for the fall 2010, fall 2011, and fall 2012 freshman cohorts; $7,500 for the fall 2013 freshman cohort; and $8,000 for the fall 2014 freshman cohort).
+If your test scores and GPA fall within the Presidential and Endowed Scholarships range, then your scholarship will be converted to the UAB Provost Award (an annual award that provides $7,000 for the fall 2010, fall 2011, and fall 2012 freshman cohorts; $7,500 for the fall 2013 freshman cohort; and $8,000 for the fall 2014 and fall 2015 freshman cohorts).

 Merit-based scholarship offers will be rescinded for Alabama residents who erroneously apply and are admitted to UAB as non residents, if they are admitted after December 1 of their senior year in high school.
 Scholarship eligibility is subject to the discretion of the Scholarship Committee.

 |If you are a ...||Submit your application to ...||By|

 |Undergraduate student||One Stop Student Services (Residence Life Center of Blazer Hall)||August 1 (for Fall semester)

 |As soon as requested, but no later than May 1|